Georgia State Ethics Commission

 According to the GeorgiaGov website, “A candidate for a public office or the chairperson or treasurer of such candidate’s campaign committee shall sign and file the required disclosure reports with the election superintendent in the county of election or with the municipal clerk in the municipality of election…”

 As a municipal clerk, you serve as the filing officer for these disclosure reports (unless your city has an agreement with your county that says otherwise).
-You will accept them from the candidates and transmit them to the Georgia Government Transparency and Campaign Finance Commission.
-While you are the party responsible for ensuring the electronic transmission of the forms via eFax or email, the candidates are responsible for filling out the following forms:
+You will accept them from the candidates and upload the forms on the Georgia Ethics Commission website.
+While you are the party responsible for ensuring transmission of the forms, the candidates are responsible for filling out the following forms:

 - Declaration of Intention to Accept Campaign Contributions—Form DOI: This form is only for candidates who currently do not hold office and must be filed before accepting contributions.
 This form must be filed prior to or at qualifying.